 Like any other random computer system, databases, too, are subjected to failures.
 In case of any failure, it is crucial not to lose the data stored in it, and also, in case of a data failure, it should be immediately recovered to the normal state.
 A good database needs to have atomicity, which means either transaction is completed and committed, or the transaction does not affect the database.

 There are automatic and manual ways for backing up your data and recovering the same in case of any failure.
+One of the simplest and most popular ways to do this is to use MySQL GUI.
 The techniques for recovering the lost data in case of a system crash or transaction error due to virus attacks or catastrophic failures are known as database recovery techniques.
 To prevent any data loss, we can use recovery techniques as a deferred update, immediate update, backing up, etc.

 The recovery techniques we use are dependent heavily on a particular file, which is called a system log.
 It contains info about the start and end of each transaction and any interim update in the transaction.
 This log will keep track of the operations and also affect the database item values.
 All this info is needed in case of a failure to recover the data.